What’s in a Name?

 Beach located “Master Suite Crusoe” cabins are beach located cabins of which we have two:

 The cabin name is based on the 1812 novel Der Schweizerische Robinson (or the Swiss Robinson by Johan David Wyss).
-More widely know as the tales of the “Swiss Family Robinson” who are of course, stranded on a remote tropical island.
+More widely known as the tales of the “Swiss Family Robinson” who are of course, stranded on a remote tropical island.

 The cabin is named after “Robinson Crusoe”.
 The original book (written in 1719) is an autobiography of the title character (whose birth name is Robinson Kreutznaer)—a castaway who spends twenty-eight years on a remote tropical desert island near Trinidad, encountering cannibals, captives, and mutineers, before ultimately being rescued.
 Don’t worry though, while pirates used to frequent Little Corn the only people you will encounter are friendly islanders and a few tourists.